 10. Competitive pay

-Remuneration is another important consideration for staff.
+Remuneration is another important consideration for employees.
 It not only helps them live the lifestyle they want (and feeling like their lives are progressing), but also goes to say how much you value their work.

 If you can’t afford to increase their pay, explain the situation and ask them for suggestions on how to improve the workplace.
 It might be a fruit box in the office, coffee or a ping pong table.
 Little changes can make a big difference.

 Bonus: 11.
-Keep staff informed
+Keep employees informed

 It’s hard to feel like you’re a part of a team when leaders aren’t communicating with you or keeping you in the loop with company developments.